 In January it was reported that Microsoft left nearly 250 million customer service and support records exposed on the web.
 These records contained logs of conversations between Microsoft support and customers going back to 2005.
 The data was available to anyone on the web, unsecured with passwords or any other authentication requirements.

 Exposed data may have included email addresses, IP addresses, locations and details of support cases and other information.
 While most of the personally identifiable information was redacted, the data might be valuable to tech support scammers and other cybercriminals.

 While this breach was discovered and shored up in December 2019, the details were not made publicly known until tech researcher Comparitech, which originally notified Microsoft of the breach, published a report in January 2020.

 In July, alcohol delivery company Drizly suffered a massive data breach that exposed data of more than 2.5 million customer accounts.
 The customer data included emails, birth dates, passwords, physical addresses, phone numbers and IP addresses.
 The breach was discovered when TechCrunch found a dark web marketplace that purported to have Drizly customer credit card information for sale.
 Drizly has stated that no payment information was compromised but confirmed the exposure of other customer data.

 5. Dickey’s BBQ

-Dickey’s Barbecue Pit, a national barbecue restaurant chain, suffered a massive point-of-sale (POS) breach that exposed customer credit card information from as early as May 2019 through as late as September 2020.
+Dickey’s Barbecue Pit suffered a massive point-of-sale (POS) breach that exposed customer credit card information from as early as May 2019 through as late as September 2020.
 It exposed the card details of more than three million customers, which were posted on online black-market marketplace Joker’s Stash.
 The information was obtained after hackers compromised the restaurant chain’s POS system.